-Runners will enjoy 62km of beautiful mountain trails and be able recover and relax afterwards in the comfort of the three resorts along the route.
+Runners will enjoy 62km of beautiful mountain trails and be able recover and relax afterwards in the comfort of the Premier Resort Sani Pass.

 The principle beneficiary of The Giant’s Cup is the local branch of Ezemvelo KZN Wildlife (EKZNW) based at Cobham Nature Reserve.
 R500 per runner will be dedicated to this cause that will focus on local issues within the Maloti Drakensberg Park.
 These include alien vegetation, maintenance of the trails, funding of vital equipment for EKZNW staff and assistance with monitoring of critically endangered species such as the Bearded Vulture.

-The event weekend starts with registration and dinner on Thursday 16th May 2019 at the Premier Resort Sani Pass, and finishes at the Bushman’s Nek Resort on Sunday 19th May 2019 with the farewell breakfast.
+The event weekend starts with registration and dinner on Thursday 20 May 2021 at the Premier Resort Sani Pass, and finishes at the Premier Resort Sani Pass on Sunday 23 May 2021 with the farewell breakfast.

 Registration will take place from 16h00 at Premier Resort Sani Pass.

-Dinner and breakfast will be provided at the three hotels where each of the overnight stops occur and lunch will be provided at the finish of both days of the event.
-For those seeking additional replenishments there are cash bars and restaurants available at all three hotels.
+Dinner and breakfast will be provided in the hotel and lunch will be provided at the finish of both days of the event.
+For those seeking additional replenishments there are cash bars and ala carte menus available at the resort.

-Dinner at Bushman’s Nek Resort on the final night of the event will be in the form of an Awards Dinner whereby the overall podium positions will be awarded their prizes together with any category winners and lucky draw prizes.
+Dinner on the final night of the event will be in the form of an Awards Dinner whereby the overall podium positions will be awarded their prizes together with any category winners and lucky draw prizes.